alexismgjackson-github/watcher/README.md

 ## MOST CHALLENGING

-- Display the genres - the data response from TMDB API only gave the genre IDS (numbers) but not the matching genre name (text).
-I ended up find that information on TMDB's API Support and Stackoverflow and displayed the genres using Switch Statements.
+- Displaying the genres - the data response from TMDB API only gave the genre IDS (numbers) but not the matching genre name (text).
+I ended up finding that information on TMDB's API Support and Stackoverflow and displayed the genres using Switch Statements.

 ## BUGS